fabritsius/mannabase-extension/README.md

 After setup extension can be hidden in the Chrome menu.

 ### Unwanted software
-This extension is unpacked and not registered in the Google Web Store.
+This extension is unpacked and not registered in the Chrome Web Store.
 That means it should be marked as **unwanted software**.
 Please read [this article on this topic](https://developer.chrome.com/apps/external_extensions) for more.

 I have no bad intension but I suggest you check the code by yourself.